Which is cheaper overall: American Family or Travelers?

 Safety devices2%2%

-Both American Family and Travelers are solid insurance companies, but if rates are what matter most to you, Travelers may be the choice for you.
+If rates are what matter most to you, American Family may be the choice for you.
 However, we always recommend considering more than just rates to find the best car insurance for your needs and comparing quotes from multiple companies.

 Methodology